gdany95/master-authorizer/master-authorizer/README.md

 Prerequisites:
 - Postgres.
 This service uses the `jsonb` data format, native to Postgres, for storing JSON, thus an embedded H2 database will not work.
+- Dependencies: ro.linic.util:commons(these are added as Maven dependencies, but are not on Maven Central, so you will need to import the projects in your workspace and run `mvn install` to install them in your local maven repo)

 Installation:
 1. Configure the Postgres datasource connection in application.yml